Republican congressman on suspected Islamic radicals: "Kill them all"

 In late January, Higgins delivered a fiery floor speech attacking Democrats and the "liberal media" for opposing President Donald Trump's Muslim travel ban.
 He declared that "radical Islamic horror has gripped the world and…unbelievably…been allowed into our own nation with wanton disregard."

 Shortly before running for Congress, Higgins resigned from his post as the public information officer of the St. Landry Parish Sheriff's Office, where he had earned a reputation as the "Cajun John Wayne" for his tough-talking CrimeStopper videos.
 Higgins abruptly quit after his boss, the sheriff, ordered him to tone down his unprofessional comments.
-"I repeatedly told him to stop saying things like, 'you have no brain cells,' or making comments that were totally disrespectful and demeaning," the sheriff said.
+"I repeatedly told him to stop saying things like, 'You have no brain cells,' or making comments that were totally disrespectful and demeaning," the sheriff said.

 "I don't do well reined in," Higgins noted at the time.
 "Although I love and respect my sheriff, I must resign."

-Note: Update: Higgins' campaign spokesman, Chris Comeaux, told Mother Jones in an email: "Rep. Higgins is referring to terrorists.
-He's advocating for hunting down and killing all of the terrorists.
-This is an idea all of America & Britain should be united behind."